15 (ish) Things to Do in March

 The biggest beer festival in the region is back and better than ever.
 NOLA on Tap will be held on March 18 at Lafreniere Park, with proceeds benefiting the LASPCA.
 With hundreds of craft beers, dozens of homebrews, three stages of live entertainment, Brewtality Wrestling, and the very first Doggie Drag Show, this is one beer festival you won't want to miss.
 Designated driver tickets are available for a discounted price.

 St. Patrick’s Day weekend in New Orleans is a chance to drink green beer at Pat O’s and catch a cabbage from a street parade.
-While officially March 17, the city celebrates first with the Irish Channel St. Patrick’s Day parade on March 11.
-Enjoy the Irish Channel Block Party and Downtown Irish Club Parade on Friday, March 17.
+While officially March 17, the city celebrates first with the Downtown Irish Club Block Party on Sunday, March 5, which is open to the public from 12-4 p.m. at Washington Square.
+There will be live music, so bring your lawn chairs!
+Then the annual Irish Channel St. Patrick’s Day parade rolls through its namesake neighborhood and the neighboring Garden District on March 11.
+And finally, the celebration concludes with the Downtown Irish Club Parade on Friday, March 17, which kicks off at 6:30 p.m. and makes its way through the Marigny, French Quarter, and into the Central Business District.

 The Danny Barker Banjo + Guitar Festival returns from March 8-12, 2023.
 This festival pays homage to New Orleanian musician, writer, instrumentalist, vocalist, composer, and lyricist, Mr. Danny Barker.
 Just as versatile as Barker was himself, the festival features a mixture of programming including live music performances, panel discussions and workshops, special events and outings, second lines, and more.